 When viewers look at a monochrome wireframe, all they see is structure.
 There aren’t any colors or shades on particular elements that fight for their attention.
 Instead, everything is equal weight so you can focus on the whole user experience.
 This forces viewers to debate the arrangement of elements, rather than how they will look.

 Another benefit to monochrome is that you don’t have to worry about making shades of gray or color tones look good together.
 You’re only working with one color, so when you wireframe you’re concentrating on the structure, not how it looks.
 This keeps you focused, saves you time and helps you make iterations faster.

 The monochrome color you use should have a high enough contrast against white that it’s easy on the eyes.
 Gray on white tends to make elements look faint and dull.
 Black on white tends to have a heavy contrast that can strain the eyes.
 The perfect balance for a clear and pleasing look is dark blue-gray on white.
 It’s not only easy on the eyes from afar, but also up close when examining detail.

 Monochrome Wireframing Toolkit

 Wireframing in no style isn’t easy if you haven’t done it before.
-Wireframe Patterns is a monochrome toolkit that will help you get started.
-You’ll find many desktop and mobile libraries each with an array of complete UI patterns.
+You can get Wireframe Patterns, a monochrome toolkit we designed that offers many desktop and mobile libraries each with an array of complete UI patterns.